Welcome Laurier members!

 Getting started with UPP

 For the most part, your pension experience will feel similar.
-The main shift is that UPP will now administer your pension and provide pension-related guidance, information and resources.
+The main shift is that UPP now administers your pension and provides pension-related guidance, information and resources.
 Laurier will continue to support you with non-pension benefits.
 We’ve coordinated closely to ensure the transition is smooth and that everything feels familiar every step of the way.

-How you contribute to your pension: You’ll continue to contribute through payroll deductions, just as you do today.
+How you contribute to your pension: You’ll continue to contribute through payroll deductions, just as you did previously.

 Pension-related events: If you have a change that impacts your pension, such as a leave of absence or the start of your retirement, you will continue to notify Laurier.
 They will inform UPP, and we’ll provide any pension details or next steps you need.

-If you are already receiving a pension: Your transition to UPP’s administration will be seamless.
-Your pension will continue to be deposited into the same bank account, on the same schedule, with no action required from you.
+If you are already receiving a pension: Your transition to UPP’s administration is seamless.
+Your pension continues to be deposited into the same bank account, on the same schedule, with no action required from you.

-Starting January 1, 2026, UPP becomes your pension provider.
-This means UPP Member Services will be your point of contact for any pension-related questions, including retirement planning and any other life events that may affect your pension, such as switching employers.
-You’ll also begin using the myUPP Member Portal to view and manage your pension information.
+On January 1, 2026, UPP became your pension provider.
+This means UPP Member Services are your point of contact for any pension-related questions, including retirement planning and any other life events that may affect your pension, such as switching employers.
+You also now have access to the myUPP Member Portal to view and manage your pension information.

 Some provisions of the Laurier Plan differ under UPP.
 To help you understand how the two plans align – including details about retirement planning, eligibility for common-law spouses, support for your loved ones, and more – you can refer to the Laurier Pre-conversion Guide.

-• Review and update your contact, spousal, and beneficiary information once you’re logged in.
+Once you’re registered, please review and update your contact, spousal, and beneficiary information.

-A note about spouses: Your eligible spouse is automatically entitled to survivor payments over any named beneficiaries unless a legal waiver has been signed.
+A note about spouses and beneficiaries: Your eligible spouse is automatically entitled to survivor payments over any named beneficiaries unless a legal waiver has been signed.
 This means you do not need to name your spouse as a beneficiary for them to receive a survivor pension.
+You can also name primary beneficiaries, who may receive benefits if you do not have an eligible spouse, or if your eligible spouse has passed away before you.
+Under UPP, you cannot name contingent beneficiaries (i.e., beneficiaries who would receive benefits if your primary beneficiaries had passed away).
+Please sign in to myUPP Portal to review and update your beneficiary designations as needed.

-If you are already receiving a pension from Laurier, the transition to UPP will be seamless.
+If you were receiving a pension from Laurier, the transition to UPP will be seamless.
 Your gross pension amount will not change and your payments will continue without interruption.
 The only change is that your deposit may appear as “University Pension Plan” on your bank statement.

 If you also receive a Supplemental Pension Arrangement (SPA) payment from Laurier’s payroll, Laurier will continue to administer and pay this entitlement.